Wayne-X/Atalantis/ProofOfConcept.md

 ####3.
 Current Situation Assessment

 Fitness is a strong interest of many individuals with electronic devices.
 There are many applications that seek to heighten users' motivation and drive to complement their fitness experience with their electronic device.
 Most of these applications do so by providing information to allow users to plan and/or monitor their fitness activities and history.

-However, there is also a smaller group of applications that seek to intensifify users' motivation and drive to engage in fitness related activites.
+There is also a smaller group of applications that seek to intensifify users' motivation and drive to engage in fitness related activites.
 They achieve this by "gamifying" the experience, or enhancing the experience with an added virtual work and reward system, as well as socially sharing fitness activity amongst other techniques.

 Online shopping is also a strong interest of many individuals with electronic devices.
 Applications that seek to make the online shopping experience easily accessible and the data easily dissectable are becoming more and more sophisticated and readily available.